cpackard/fundholdings/README.md

 **Coverage:** Currently test coverage for the application is 85%.
 A detailed report can be found in htmlcov/index.html

 ## Assumptions and Notes
-While the original scope of the project was broad and ambitious, as I learned more about the data the parser was working with we had to make some pragmatic tradeoffs on application complexity vs supported features.
+While the original scope of the project was broad and ambitious, as I learned more about the data the parser was working with I had to make some pragmatic tradeoffs on application complexity vs supported features.
 Below is a deatiled progression of the exploration process, but as a brief summary:
 - **Supported:**
   - Searching for a ticker or CIK through the EDGAR search page
   - Parsing and generating tab-delimited holdings reports for 13F-HR forms